Skip to Content

 • Deploy.s.sol sets LaunchController.guardian = INITIAL_OWNER.

-• For the supported production/testnet flow, leave INITIAL_OWNER unset so the deployer remains the temporary owner until after genesis and ownership handoff.
+• For the supported production/testnet flow, leave INITIAL_OWNER unset so the deployer remains the bootstrap owner through genesis and ownership handoff.
 On mainnet, finality is deferred and executed through the timelock as the freeze-and-burn ceremony.

 • If INITIAL_OWNER != deployer, Deploy.s.sol requires ALLOW_NON_DEPLOYER_INITIAL_OWNER=true; split-key ownership at deploy time is explicit opt-in.
 The wrapper scripts/deploy_prod.mjs --deploy --wire refuses that configuration, so use the manual split-key flow instead.